newrelic/video-agent-roku/README.md

 #### RAF Usage

-First we have to pass the NRAgent object (created with the call to `NewRelic(accountId, apiKey)`) to the Ads Task.
+First we have to pass the NRAgent object (created with the call to `NewRelic(accountId, apiKey, appName, appToken)`) to the Ads Task.
 This can be achieved using a field.
 Once done, inside the Ads Task we must do:

 ```brightscript
 adIface = Roku_Ads()